New iPhone, 4G technology may mean Apple, China Mobile tie-up closer

 FALLING APPLE

-Apple may be keener now to partner with China Mobile as its sales in Greater China, its second biggest market, slumped 43 percent in April-June from the previous quarter, under pressure from mid-tier domestic suppliers such as Lenovo Group Ltd (0992.HK), ZTE Corp (000063.SZ) (0763.HK), Huawei Technologies HWT.UL and Xiaomi Technology.
-The California-based firm's China smartphone market share has almost halved since last year to below 5 percent, according to industry researcher Canalys - well behind market leader Samsung Electronics (005930.KS).
+Apple may be keener now to partner with China Mobile as its sales in Greater China, its second biggest market, slumped 43 percent in April-June from the previous quarter, under pressure from mid-tier domestic suppliers such as Lenovo Group Ltd, ZTE Corp, Huawei Technologies and Xiaomi Technology.
+The California-based firm's China smartphone market share has almost halved since last year to below 5 percent, according to industry researcher Canalys - well behind market leader Samsung Electronics.

-The smaller China Unicom (0762.HK), which signed up with Apple in 2009, has seen annual net profits slide, largely due to the high cost of subsidising iPhone sales - but more recently its growth has outstripped its rivals as it trims subsidies this year having already established its high-end user base.
-January-June net profit jumped 55 percent to 5.3 billion yuan.
+The smaller China Unicom, which signed up with Apple in 2009, has seen annual net profits slide, largely due to the high cost of subsidizing iPhone sales - but more recently its growth has outstripped its rivals as it trims subsidies this year having already established its high-end user base.
+January-June net profit jumped 55 percent to 5.3 billion yuan ($866 million).

-China Mobile on Thursday posted April-June net profit of 35.2 billion yuan, up 2 percent on last year and just ahead of estimates.
+China Mobile on Thursday posted April-June net profit of 35.2 billion yuan ($5.7 billion), up 2 percent on last year and just ahead of estimates.

 China's smartphone shipments are forecast to increase to more than 460 million by 2017, worth nearly $120 billion, from an expected 330 million, worth $80 billion, this year, according to research firm IDC.